What is coaching?

 I trained in coach-mentoring with The Oxford Coaching and Mentoring.
 My certificate is recognised by the European Mentoring and Coaching Council, EMCC and I follow the EMCC’s ethical framework.
 My background is as an NHS Consultant in Child & Adolescent Psychiatrist, so I have experience in many people-skills and therapeutic appraoches.
 More recently I trained in work psychology, and as a Civil & Commercial, and Workplace Mediator.
 Where relevant, I draw upon this knowledge.
 However, as a coach, I am most interested in you and your own ideas.
 This is of course because each person and situation is unique.
 Each person has their preferred ways of thinking about things.
 I find it best to build on peoples’ preferred ideas/methods, adding in a theory, technique or idea here or there.

-Most people benefit from around six coaching sessions, but this number can vary – one session may be sufficient for some people and some need or want more than six sessions.
-I was previously coaching in a quiet room, a quiet public space or via video-phone but at least one real meeting is preferable before embarking on virtual meetings.
+Many people benefit from 3 to 6 coaching sessions, but this number can vary – one session may be sufficient for some people and some need or want more than six sessions.
+I was previously coaching in a quiet room and sometimes a quiet public space but currently, due to the Covid 19 pandemic, coaching is done virtually by Zoom or a similar app.
 Coaching is entirely confidential.
 No record is kept after the end of the coaching relationship.
 The person being coached may themselves is encouraged to make an occasional note of ideas to try out in between coaching sessions.

 Who is coaching for?

 I’m keen to coach the following, but not exclusively – if you think I could coach you, please get in touch

 - Those needing to develop themselves and their skills at work

 - People facing a work transition

 - People involved in a conflict with another person

-- People who have ADHD or an autistic disorder and a work-related difficulty
+- People who have neurodiverse (have ADHD, ASD, Dyslexia or a similar disability) and a work-related difficulty